Opening a Secure Email from Empower

 SCENARIO 1

 Decryption (opening the envelope) happens automatically for you because your system uses the same email encryption system that we do.
-Success!
 It was sent securely, yet you can read it just like any other email.

 SCENARIO 2